Up to 50% off sofas & mattresses — limited‑time deals.

 When you bring a swatch home:

-• Check it in daylight and after dark with your normal lamps on.
+• Check it in daylight and again after dark with your normal lamps on.

-• Hold it vertical (like it will sit on the sofa), not flat on a table.
+• Hold it vertically, the way it will sit on the sofa, not flat on a table.

-• Place it near the largest nearby color blocks: wall, floor, rug.
+• Place it near the largest nearby color blocks: wall, floor, rug, or drapery.

-If it looks good across those conditions, you’ve reduced the biggest real-world risk.
+If it works across those conditions, you have already avoided one of the biggest real-world color mistakes.

 Neutral Sofa Colors That Still Look Intentional